d-exclaimation/pioneer/Documentation/guides/advanced/subscriptions.md

             self.redis = redis
         }

-        func downstream(to channel: String) async -> AsyncStream<Data> {
+        /// Get a downstream from the broadcast for the channel given func downstream(to channel: String) async -> AsyncStream<Data> {
             let broadcast = await subscribe(to: channel)
             let downstream = await broadcast.downstream()
             return downstream.stream
         }

-        private func subscribe(to channel: String) async -> Broadcast<Data> {
+        /// Get the broadcast for the channel if exist, otherwise make a new one private func subscribe(to channel: String) async -> Broadcast<Data> {
             if let broadcast = broadcasting[channel] {
                 return broadcast